git-pull/tao-of-tmux/manuscript/04-server.md

 ## Summary

 The server is one of the fundamental underpinnings of tmux.
-Mostly, it is invisible to the user.
+Implemented seemlessly to the user by forking into the background.
+Running behind the scenes, it ensures sessions, windows, panes, buffers are operating even when the client is detached.

 The server can hold one or more *sessions*.
 You can copy and paste between sessions via the clipboard.
 In the next chapter we will go deeper into the role